vickyekong/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 # :shell: 0x12 - More Debugging :shell:

-In this project I will be learning more about subshells and how sudo works.
-I will be running commands as less priveleged users for safety sake.
+In this project, I will be learning more about subshells and how sudo works.
+I will be running commands as less privileged users for safety's sake.

 ## :running: Getting Started